slamice/wri/hipsters/chapter03.md

 I landed myself in a university far from my parents, or at least far enough to forget about hating them.
 My feelings about them fluctuated between pounding on things and thankfully being sent here alone as soon as they left after helping me move in.

-Parties on campus were brutally exhausting without something substantial to dull me.
-Weed was usually the norm but light drinking was another option I took up.
-I never overindulged, but inhaled just enough to feel like they was working.